Bronx Zoo: Madagascar!

-Madagascar!, which opened on June 20, 2008, recreates various habitats found on the island of Madagascar and contains a variety of wildlife from the island, including lemurs, fossas, Nile crocodiles, radiated tortoises, greater vasa parrots and highly endangered cichlids.
+Madagascar!, which opened on June 20, 2008, recreates various habitats found on the island of Madagascar and contains a variety of wildlife from the island, including lemurs, fossas, Nile crocodiles, radiated tortoises, lesser vasa parrots, panther chameleons, and highly endangered cichlids.
 Ring-tailed lemurs, collared lemurs, red ruffed lemurs, crowned lemurs, and Coquerel's sifakas are the lemur species held in the exhibit.
 Madagascar! holds the first two ring-tailed mongoose in the United States and is home to over 100,000 Madagascar hissing cockroaches that can be named for $10 around Valentine's Day.
 The exhibit has multiple educational displays focusing on the many threats to the survival of these species as well as the WCS's conservation work in Madagascar.
 The building was converted from the former Lion House, which had opened in 1903 and closed by the late 1980s.
 The exhibit also has tomato frogs and Henkel's leaf-tailed geckos.